-Injury to muscles or ligaments
+- Injury to muscles or ligaments

 All of these can affect vertebral bodies, discs, and facet joints.
 Shoulder arthritis or a rotator cuff tear can imitate axial neck pain.
-Dysfunction of the temporomandibular jaw joint or the blood vessels of the neck can cause axial pain but it is rare.
+Dysfunction of the temporomandibular jaw joint or the blood vessels of the neck can cause axial pain, but it is rare.

 Symptoms are usually alleviated within 4-6 weeks from when the pain started.
 Pain that continues beyond this should encourage a visit to a chiropractic physician.

-Proper sleep posture for example sleeping on the back or side with a pillow that supports the natural curve of the neck.
+- Proper sleep posture, for example, sleeping on the back or side with a pillow that supports the natural curve of the neck.

-If on a computer for work or a long period align the eyes with the top third of the screen.
+- If on a computer for work or a long period, align the eyes with the top third of the screen.

-Avoid looking down when on the phone, reading, etc for a long time by keeping the arms supported on an armrest.
+- Avoid looking down when on the phone, reading, etc., for a long time by keeping the arms supported on an armrest.

-Don’t forget to look up frequently.
+- Don’t forget to look up frequently.

 Whiplash Neck Pain Treatment

-The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
-We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
-Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.*
+Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
+We provide and present clinical collaboration with specialists from a wide array of disciplines.
+Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
+We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-We also make copies of supporting research studies available to the board and or the public upon request.
-We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
-The provider(s) Licensed in Texas& New Mexico*
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.